 Food & Drinks: 10.965 LKR / 55,03€

 Sri Lankan food tastes amazing.
 I never ate it before arriving in the country, but once there I definitely tried to eat as much of it as possible.
-You have to eat dhal & kottu while in Sri Lanka.
+It is delicious and you can eat a lot without drastically increasing your Sri Lanka budget.
+If you are not sure which Sri Lankan food you should try first, I recommend dhal & kottu.

 Transport: 820 LKR / 4,12€